Table Of Contents

 g.
 In the Properties window, click the Options tab and uncheck the Quick Edit and Insert Mode check boxes.
 This enables mouse navigation in the NMT GUI window.

-Once installed, Excel will have access to the NMT_Load and NMT_Unload macros.
-Access these macros from the Excel Tools > Macros > Macros menu.
+You can access these macros from the Microsoft Excel Tools > Macros > Macros menu.

 These documents comprise the CWM documentation set:

 •Release Notes for Cisco WAN Manager, 16.0.00